Coleford Railway: Opening

 The process of conversion was not rapid, and it was not until 1 September 1883 that the branch opened for traffic.
 It was worked by the GWR from the outset.

 The Coleford Railway was a small and unprofitable company that had been sponsored by the Great Western Railway and worked by it.
-Independence was an illusion, and the concern was vested in the Great Western Railway from 1 July 1884, ratified by Act of Parliament of 7 August 1884.
+Independence was an illusion, and the concern was vested in the Great Western Railway from 1 July 1884, ratified by an act of Parliament, the Great Western Railway (No. 1) Act 1884 (47 & 48 Vict. c. ccxxxv) of 7 August 1884.

 Arrowsmith gave a detailed description of the line:

 The passenger service consisted of two trains each way in the morning, and two in the afternoon Mondays to Fridays, some of these running as mixed trains.
 The journey took around 20 minutes using four-wheeled carriages.

 The Severn and Wye Railway station at Coleford had been opened in 1875.
 The two stations, of the Severn and Wye and the Coleford Railway, were adjacent and there were shared sidings for the transfer of goods wagons, but through running was not possible; in fact a complex backshunt was involved to work vehicles through.

 On the opening of the Coleford branch, the GWR immediately cancelled through goods rates from Coleford to GWR stations via the Severn and Wye line.